-As part of the 2014 Patient Safety Awareness Week celebrations, the Edward P. Lawrence Center for Quality and Safety hosted a Quality and Safety Forum on March 6 featuring a presentation entitled, "Diagnostic Error, a Safety Risk with Promising New Solutions."
+As part of the 2015 Patient Safety Awareness Week (PSAW) celebrations, the Edward P. Lawrence Center for Quality and Safety hosted a Quality and Safety Forum on March 12 featuring a presentation entitled, “Overcoming Barriers to Effective Communication”.

-In addition to this keynote presentation, the CQS sponsored a Patient Safety Stars awards breakfast in which 50 staff were honored.
-These 50 MGH patient safety stars were nominated by their colleagues as people who offer examples of how staff can go above and beyond to assure patient safety.
-A common theme of this year's stories included how staff gently and respectfully speaks up on behal of patients to make the environment safer.
+In addition to this keynote presentation, the CQS sponsored a Patient Safety Stars awards breakfast in which over 50 staff was honored.
+These MGH Patient Safety Stars are nominated by their colleagues as people who offer examples every day of how to go above and beyond to assure patient safety.
+The theme of “Speaking Up” was evident in the narratives that described the staff’s outstanding efforts.

 The Department of Pathology created 50 English and Spanish posters that they distributed to phlebotomy areas throughout MGH blood draw areas.
 These posters encourage patients to speak up for patient safety and can be viewed by clicking here.
 Interpreter Services also created table top posters that were distributed to the area health centers encouraging patients to request an Interpreter as one way of Speaking Up for Safety.
 Informational tables were available in the White lobby for two days and generated large crowds of visitors, patients, and staff.
 You can view these posters by clicking here or the Spanish version of posters by clicking here.

 This was another successful PSAW in supporting MGH patients and staff to learn the importance of Speaking Up for Safety.

 To learn more about the choosing of Patient Safety Stars and the other celebrations during Patient Safety Awareness Week in 2015, we invite you to read the MGH Hotline article from March 13, 2015.